orb-community/orb-website/docs/index.md

 ---

-## Powerful analysis that's easy to use and integrate

 ### Distributed deep network observability

 Orb manages a [fleet](about/#fleet) of **[agents](about/#agent)** deployed across distributed, hybrid infrastructure: *containers*, *VMs*, *servers*, *routers*, and *switches*.